 Different types of dentures

-There are multiple types of dentures for a patient to choose.
-Depending on the current state of the patient's oral health, we may recommend a specific type of dentures for the patient.
+There are multiple types of dentures for a patient in West Linn to choose.
+Depending on the current state of the patient's oral health, our cosmetic dentist may recommend a specific type of dentures for the patient.
 We will customize each patient's dentures to their teeth for a perfect fit.
 Therefore, patients will not have to worry about issues with the size of the dentures.

 Conventional complete dentures are one type of denture that we will place in the mouth without any teeth or after we remove the last few.
 These are the most common form of dentures that people will wear.
 They consist of two separate rows for the upper and lower teeth.

 Implant-supported dentures attach the dentures to metal posts in the jaw to remain in place.
 These types of dentures will not need removal for cleaning.
 However, not all patients will be able to wear implant supported dentures.
 We will determine the best choice for the patient during an examination.

 Regardless of the type of dentures, there are multiple health benefits to wearing dentures.

 Check out what others are saying about our denture and partial denture services on Yelp: Adjusting to New Dentures West Linn